jugla/worldtidesinfocustom/README.md

 | worldtides _request_interval     | positive int                                                   | **Optional** | v1.0.0    | 43200s | YAML                                                      | It's the time between 2 request from WorldTimeInfo serveur (each request request credit) |

 ## about vertical reference
 Different Vertical reference can be used for tide.
-Please go this page that explain [https://www.sailingissues.com/navcourse7.html](https://www.sailingissues.com/navcourse7.html)
+Please go to this page that explain [https://www.sailingissues.com/navcourse7.html](https://www.sailingissues.com/navcourse7.html)

 ## Wish/Todo list
 - implement UI instead of YAML